Indications for: VERZENIO

-In combination with an aromatase inhibitor as initial endocrine-based therapy for the treatment of postmenopausal women with HR-positive, HER2-negative advanced or metastatic breast cancer.
-In combination with fulvestrant for the treatment of women with HR-positive, HER2-negative advanced or metastatic breast cancer with disease progression following endocrine therapy.
-As monotherapy for the treatment of adults with HR-positive, HER2-negative advanced or metastatic breast cancer with disease progression following endocrine therapy and prior chemotherapy in the metastatic setting.
+In combination with endocrine therapy (tamoxifen or an aromatase inhibitor) for the adjuvant treatment of adults with HR-positive, HER2-negative, node-positive, early breast cancer at high risk of recurrence.
+In combination with an aromatase inhibitor as initial endocrine-based therapy for the treatment of adults with HR-positive, HER2-negative advanced or metastatic breast cancer.
+In combination with fulvestrant for treatment of adults with HR-positive, HER2-negative advanced or metastatic breast cancer with disease progression following endocrine therapy.
+As monotherapy for adults with HR-positive, HER2-negative advanced or metastatic breast cancer with disease progression following endocrine therapy and prior chemotherapy in the metastatic setting.

 Advise patients to initiate antidiarrheal (eg, loperamide) and increase fluids at first sign of loose stools; discontinue if Grade 3/4 diarrhea occurs or hospitalization required, until resolves to ≤Grade 1, then resume at next lower dose.
-Monitor CBCs and LFTs prior to initiation and every 2 weeks for the first 2 months, then monthly for the next 2 months, and as clinically indicated.
+Monitor CBCs and LFTs prior to initiation, every 2 weeks for the first 2 months, monthly for the next 2 months, and as clinically indicated.
 Monitor for interstitial lung disease (ILD)/pneumonitis.
 Dose interruption/reduction/discontinuation or delay in starting treatment cycles if Grade 3/4 neutropenia, persistent/recurrent Grade 2 or Grade 3/4 transaminase elevation or ILD/pneumonitis occurs.
-Monitor for signs/symptoms of venous thromboembolic events; treat appropriately.
-Severe hepatic impairment (Child-Pugh C): see Adults.
+Monitor for venous thromboembolic events (VTE); treat appropriately.
+Dose interruption for early breast cancer patients with any grade VTE or for advanced or metastatic breast cancer patients with a Grade 3/4 VTE.
+Severe hepatic impairment (Child-Pugh C): see Adult.
+Severe renal impairment (CrCl <30mL/min), ESRD, or on dialysis.
 Embryo-fetal toxicity.
 Advise females of reproductive potential to use effective contraception during therapy and for ≥3 weeks after the last dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended (during and for ≥3 weeks after the last dose).

 Avoid concomitant ketoconazole, grapefruit products.
 Concomitant other strong CYP3A inhibitors: reduce abemaciclib dose; moderate inhibitors: monitor and consider reducing dose.
 Avoid concomitant strong or moderate CYP3A inducers (eg, rifampin): consider alternative agents.